Why and when should I cite my sources?

 It is not necessary to provide citations for information considered “common knowledge” (for example: Barack Obama is the first African American President of the United States).
 However, it is sometimes difficult to determine what constitutes common knowledge … so, when in doubt, cite!

 The way that your format your citations depends upon the citation style that you choose.
-Visit the library’s citation guides for more information about citation styles and about resources you can use to properly format your citations.
+Visit the library’s Citation Guide for more information about citation styles and about resources you can use to properly format your citations.